Ensono/stacks-dotnet/README.md

   - Configures which cloud provider to be used
 - **-cicd|--cicdProvider**
   - Configures which cicd provider templates to be used
+- **-dm|--deploymentMode**
+  - Allow you to deploy the container workload to ACA or AKS.
+The default is AKS.
+Only supported for Azure cloud provider

 #### Creating a new WebAPI project with the template